Heritage Projects

 Criteria

-For this grant, panelists will use the below criteria to score each application:
+For this grant, panelists will use the criteria below to score each application:

 - Advancing equity: 4Culture’s mission focuses on racial equity and envisions a county where culture is essential and accessible to all.
-Your project specifically benefits communities of color and/or historically marginalized communities, The project serves or collaborates with members of these communities.
+Your project specifically benefits communities of color and/or historically marginalized communities.
+The project serves or collaborates with members of these communities.
 This is not an eligibility requirement, but it is one of the factors the panel will consider.

 Public Benefit: Why It Matters

 Every time a visitor to Washington State stays in a hotel, they pay a Lodging Tax—this is where our funding comes from, and our mission is to put it back into the community.
 In your application, tell us exactly how your fellow King County residents will be able to enjoy and learn from your work.
+If your project is selected for funding, this becomes the basis of your grant contract.
 Read about public benefit more in depth here.
-Here are some ways you can provide public benefit:

 - Free performances, exhibitions, workshops, screenings, or readings.